pwilczewski/DRL_p1_banana/README.md

 ### Getting Started

+My solution was coded using Python 3.6.12, PyTorch version 0.4.0 and OpenAI gym version 0.17.3.

+1. The requirements for running my solution are available in the Udacity [DRLND GitHub repository](https://github.com/udacity/deep-reinforcement-learning#dependencies).
+These instructions can be found in `README.md` at the root of the repository.
+By following these instructions, you will install PyTorch, the ML-Agents toolkit, and a few more Python packages required to complete the project.

-1. Download the environment from one of the links below.
+2. Additionally you will need to download the Banana environment from one of the links below.
 You need only select the environment that matches your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
     - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)
     - Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)
     - Windows (64-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip)

-    (_For Windows users_) Check out [this link](https://support.microsoft.com/en-us/help/827218/how-to-determine-whether-a-computer-is-running-a-32-bit-version-or-64) if you need help with determining if your computer is running a 32-bit version or 64-bit version of the Windows operating system.

-    (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

-2. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.
+3. After downloading the file you may check out this repository, place the Banana environment file in the folder and unzip it.

 ### Instructions

-Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
+After completing the initial setup, the Jupyter Notebook `Navigation.ipynb` contains my solution.